UAlbanyArchives/spe_website/_updates/2022-12-14-intersession.md

 ---
 title: 'Closing for Winter Intersession'
 layout: one_column
-date: 2021-12-20
+date: 2022-12-14
 image: img/main/winter2.jpg
 sort_by: 3
-active: false
+active: true
 ---

-The Special Collections reading room will be closed from December 20th, 2021 to January 18th, 2022.
+The Special Collections reading room will be closed from December 14th, 2022 to January 16th, 2023.

 <div class="container">